sgcsd/Problem-Solving/README.md

   -- after solving make a push request including your solution file, the repo if splitted into folders each folder contains a specific programming language you should put your solution file int the appropriate folder.

+  -- if you couldn't find the appropriate file just make one and it with Programming language you are using.